How to Provide Documents To Your Lawyer (Efficiently)

 - Once sorted by type and date, you can send me your productions in paper format (if you must, although I prefer electronic documents as I run an electronic practice).
 This is best done all at one time, as it is impractical when done in a piecemeal fashion.
 Also, I prefer to receive copies that you do not later need back.

 - My preference is to receive documents electronically.
 To the extent possible, documents provided electronically should be in pdf format.
 Taking photos of things like contracts (and producing jpeg files for this purpose) is a non-starter.
 Additional thought must be given to the naming of electronic documents, so it is best to touch base with me prior to sending me your files (i.e. file 1, file 2 . . . file 377 is not particularly helpful).
 Once files have been properly sorted and labelled, they should also be sent to me all at one time using the wetransfer.com service.
+Ultimately, your documents will be organized electronically into an Affidavit of Documents which takes the below electronic format, and the closer you can provide me to that, the more time I can spend working on the bigger parts of your case that matter.

 - As cases commonly involve hundreds of documents, please do not get into the habit of sending me multiple emails, each containing a small number of documents.
 As I have many clients and receive a high volume of emails, it is generally not practical for me to receive files in this manner, and will lead to higher fees and potentially sub optimal outcomes.